1936 Summer Olympics: Participating nations

+Number of athletes by National Olympic Committee

 Medal count

-The ten nations that won most medals at the 1936 Games.
+The twelve nations that won the most medals at the 1936 Games.

-Controversies
+Political aspects

-Hitler saw the Games as an opportunity to promote his government and ideals of racial supremacy.
+Hitler saw the Games as an opportunity to promote his government and ideals of Aryan racial supremacy.
 The official Nazi party paper, the Völkischer Beobachter, wrote in the strongest terms that Jewish and black people should not be allowed to participate in the Games.
-However, when threatened with a boycott of the Games by other nations, he relented and allowed black and Jewish people to participate, and added one token participant to the German team—a Jewish woman, Helene Mayer.
+However, when threatened with a boycott of the Games by other nations, he relented and allowed black and Jewish people to participate, and added one token participant to the German team—Helene Mayer, a woman of Jewish descent.
+Hitler was an adroit player of sexual affairs and he used his liaison with Unity Mitford to good advantage in the public sphere, for example when he gave her a private Olympic stadium box, to which she invited her connections in British high society.
 In an attempt to "clean up" the host city, the German Ministry of the Interior authorized the chief of police to arrest all Romani and keep them in a "special camp", the Berlin-Marzahn concentration camp.

-Political aspects
+The 'Jews Not Welcome' signs were removed for the duration of the Olympics.

+On the Olympic stage

-United States Olympic Committee president Avery Brundage became a main supporter of the Games being held in Germany, arguing that "politics has no place in sport", despite having initial doubts.
+American Olympic Committee president Avery Brundage became a main supporter of the Games being held in Germany, arguing that "politics has no place in sport", despite having initial doubts.

 French Olympians gave a Roman salute at the opening ceremony: known as the salut de Joinville per the battalion, Bataillon de Joinville, the Olympic salute was part of the Olympic traditions since the 1924 games.
-However, due to the different context this action was mistaken by the crowd for a support to fascism, the Olympic salute was discarded after 1946.
+However, due to the different context this action was mistaken by the crowd for a support to fascism, and the Olympic salute was discarded after 1946.

 Although Haiti attended only the opening ceremony, an interesting vexillological fact was noticed: its flag and the flag of Liechtenstein were coincidentally identical, and this was not discovered until then.
 The following year, a crown was added to Liechtenstein's to distinguish one flag from the other.

 Marty Glickman and Sam Stoller were originally slated to compete in the American 4x100 relay team but were replaced by Jesse Owens and Ralph Metcalfe prior to the start of the race.
 There were speculations that their Jewish heritage contributed to the decision "not to embarrass the German hosts"; however, given that African-Americans were also heavily disliked by the Nazis, Glickman and Stoller's replacement with black American athletes does not support this theory.
 Others said that they were in a better physical condition, and that was the main reason behind the replacement.